 Based on the size of the job, we realized it would probably take us weeks (if not months) to complete, while an electrician could do it in one day.
 Furthermore, it was a job that required a permit, and getting one in our town is not an easy task.
-So, we decided that shelling out $600 to save ourselves all that time and hassle would be money well spent.
+We decided shelling out $600 to save ourselves all that time and hassle would be money well spent.

 Keeping Costs Down

 But in both cases, you want to get the most bang for your buck.
-By keeping a few tips in mind when you start a project, you can maximize your investment – in both time and money.
+By keeping a few tips in mind when you start a remodeling project, you can maximize your investment in both time and money.

 Saving on Professional Jobs

-- Choose the Right Contractor.
-The single most important thing you can do to get the best value out of a professional remodeling job is find a good contractor.
-Ask your friends and neighbors for recommendations, and get quotes from at least three contractors, asking not only about their fees but also about their experience with this type of work.
+The single most meaningful thing you can do to get the best value from a professional remodeling job is to find a good contractor.
+Ask your friends and neighbors for recommendations, and get quotes from at least three contractors.
+Ask them about their fees and experience with this type of work.

-To avoid such problems, establish clear guidelines ahead of time about what you each expect: working hours, working conditions, cleanup, and where to go if you have questions.
-If a problem does pop up, talk to the contractor about it as soon as possible.
+To avoid such problems, establish clear guidelines about what you each expect: working hours, working conditions, cleanup, and where to go if you have questions.
+If a problem arises, talk to the contractor about it as soon as possible.
 Putting it off just makes it more expensive to fix.

 You can also save money at the other end of the project by doing all the cleanup and other finishing touches, such as painting.
-That way you only need to pay the contractor for the parts of the job that really have to be done by an expert.
+That way, you only need to pay the contractor for the parts of the job that an expert really needs to do.

 Saving on DIY Jobs

 One of the best-known reuse centers is the Habitat for Humanity ReStore, a chain of nonprofit stores and donation centers run by Habitat for Humanity.
-You can look for listings for reuse centers in your area at The Loading Dock, or do an online search for your location and “reuse center” or “architectural salvage.”
+You can look for listings for reuse centers in your area at The Loading Dock or do an online search for your location and “reuse center” or “architectural salvage.”

 The choice between DIY and hiring a contractor is more than just a matter of dollars and cents.
 It’s a careful balancing act between money and a long list of other factors: less hassle, faster results, safety, and professional-quality work.
-All these advantages explain why so many homeowners come down on the side of hiring a professional, despite the higher cost.
+All these advantages explain why so many homeowners come down on the side of hiring a professional despite the higher cost.